U-Value Calculation for External Wall Insulation Thickness — UK Guide 2026

-Selecting the correct insulation thickness for an external wall starts with a single number — the U-value — and every professional working on EPS insulation boards in the UK needs to understand how that number is calculated, what influences it, and where the regulatory targets sit for both new-build and retrofit projects.
+Selecting the correct insulation thickness for an external wall starts with a single number — the U-value — and every professional working on EPS insulation boards in the UK needs to understand how that number is calculated, what influences it, and where the regulatory targets sit for new-build and retrofit projects.
 This guide walks through the complete U-value calculation method for externally insulated walls, from gathering material data and surface resistances through to the final arithmetic that determines whether your chosen board thickness passes or fails Building Control.

-The methodology follows BS EN ISO 6946 (the European standard for calculating thermal resistance and transmittance of building elements) and the conventions set out in BR 443 (BRE's guidance document that defines how U-values are calculated for UK Building Regulations purposes).
-If you are already familiar with the full EWI system build-up and its six functional layers, the calculation below shows how each of those layers contributes a measurable thermal resistance to the overall assembly — and how changing the insulation thickness shifts the final U-value toward or away from the target.
+The methodology follows BS EN ISO 6946 (the European standard for calculating thermal resistance and transmittance of building elements) and the conventions set out in BR 443 (BRE's guidance document defining how U-values are calculated for UK Building Regulations purposes).
+If you are already familiar with the full EWI system build-up and its functional layers, the calculation below shows how each of those layers contributes a measurable thermal resistance to the overall assembly — and how changing the insulation thickness shifts the final U-value toward or away from the target.

 A U-value (thermal transmittance) measures how much heat energy passes through one square metre of a building element for every degree of temperature difference between inside and outside, expressed in W/m²K.
 A lower U-value means less heat escapes, so the wall performs better as an insulator.
 For a typical uninsulated 215 mm solid brick wall, the U-value sits at approximately 2.0–2.1 W/m²K — meaning substantial heat loss that drives high energy bills and poor EPC ratings.

 UK Building Regulations set maximum permissible U-values for each building element.
 Approved Document L (2021 edition, England) requires new-build external walls to achieve 0.26 W/m²K as the limiting fabric standard, while retrofit walls must reach 0.30 W/m²K where technically feasible.
-The Future Homes Standard 2026 tightens the new-build target further to a notional 0.18 W/m²K, which demands thicker insulation and careful attention to thermal bridging at junctions.
+The Future Homes Standard tightens the new-build target further toward a notional 0.18 W/m²K, which demands thicker insulation and careful attention to thermal bridging at junctions.
 Understanding the calculation method lets you specify the exact board thickness needed to hit these targets on any given substrate — rather than relying on rule-of-thumb estimates that may under- or over-specify the insulation.

 The U-Value Formula Step by Step